gucsantana/mtg-collectron/README.md

 There are also many one-off sets that have unique rules, like 'Modern Horizons 2 Timeshifts' being technically its own set separated from both MH2 and MH3 and being only available from collector boosters (so it doesn't fit the usual filtering in any way).
 Card numbering, base set/extra cards split, and collection percentages could end up wrong because of this.
 Just roll with it.

 I don't -fully- trust the collection percentages, it's very much reverse-engineered and with a lot of guessing and fiddly counters.

+Decklist Finder not quite working properly on newest-first order.
+Initial search works, but the skip button breaks things.

 Some cards on Decklist Finder seem to return lower counts than you actually have of them.
 Weird.